Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

     1. Place the SD card back into your cart, and boot into Pico-Launcher.

-    1. To play Atari 5200 games, navigate to `/ROMs/5200`, then select an Atari 5200 ROM.
+    1. To play Atari 5200 games, navigate to `/ROMs/5200`, then select a ROM.

 === "Atari 7800"